zeljkoobrenovic/grounded-architecture/_posts/2022-07-09-effortless.md

 </div>

-By teaching others to teach, IT and software engineering professionals can amplify their impact and foster a culture of continuous learning and improvement.
-This approach reinforces their knowledge and equips the team with the skills and understanding necessary to achieve greater efficiency and innovation.
+By teaching and teaching others to teach, IT and software engineering professionals can amplify their impact and foster a culture of continuous learning and improvement.
+This approach reinforces their knowledge and equips the team with the skills and understanding necessary for greater efficiency and innovation.

-Here are a few examples:
+Here are a few examples that IT architects as an inspiration to help their organizations harness the strength of ten:

 * **Teaching Code Reviews:**
 A senior developer wants to improve the code review process within the team.
 Instead of just conducting code reviews, the senior developer holds a workshop to teach team members how to conduct effective code reviews themselves.
 Participants are encouraged to practice reviewing code and receiving feedback on their technique using real-world examples and stories from past projects to illustrate key points.
 The outcome is that team members become proficient in conducting code reviews, multiplying the senior developer’s impact, and improving overall code quality.